thebrettbarlow/FlowUtilities/README.md

 Click here to [Dive Deeper](./NoOxfordComma) or here to go [Back to the Top](#salesforce-flow-utilities-library)

 ### RecordTypeHelper
 Do you ever have Flows that need multiple Record Type Ids?
 Wouldn't it be nice to just do 1 Lookup that gets all the active Record Types so you can reference them later?
-Well that's what this Flow Utility does.
+Well, that's what this Flow Utility does.

 You first call a Setup Apex Class that gets your active Record Types.
 Then each time you need to get one, you call a GetId Apex Class that'll return the Record Type Id as a String Variable for you based on the Object Name and Developer Name of the Record Type.